apleshkov/viewmill/README.md

 - [custom components](#custom-components)

-There're no non-standard HTML attributes or other specific syntax.
+There're no non-standard HTML attributes or other specific syntax, but it's worth to see [the corresponding notes](#html).

 The tool is written in Rust and based on [swc](https://swc.rs) (Speedy Web Compiler) to parse and emit code.